tmplink/vxSpeedtest-Server/README.md

 A: Check if the `CUSTOM_URL` environment variable is set correctly, do not include leading slash `/`.

 **Q: Upload fails with file too large error?**
-A: Increase the value of the `POST_SIZE_LIMIT` environment variable.
+A: Increase the value of the `SIZE_LIMIT` environment variable.

 **Q: Download speed is inaccurate?**
-A: Ensure sufficient server bandwidth, you can increase `DOWNLOAD_SIZE` for more accurate speed test results.
+A: Ensure sufficient server bandwidth.
+Sparse file technology does not affect speed test accuracy.

+**Q: How much disk space does the speed test file actually occupy?**
+A: Using sparse file technology, actual space usage is close to 0, but the file size shows the value set by `SIZE_LIMIT`.

 ## Performance Optimization